shinmorino/qgate/docs/source/gate.rst

 - Control bits

   ``ctrl(qregs).`` specify control bits.
-It appears only when controlled gates are decalared.
+It's required to create a controlled gate.
   A comma-separated list of qregs, a list of qregs, or their mixture is accepted.

 - GateType<(parameters)>

-  GateType is the gate name, such as H, Rx and Expii.
+  GateType is a gate name, such as H, Rx and Expii.
   If a specified gate type does not have any parameter, ``(paramters)`` is omitted.

 - <.Adj>